milanaryal/milanaryal.github.io/_posts/2015/2015-01-17-adding-edit-on-github-links-to-github-pages-and-jekyll.md

 ### View source link

-If you're hosting the site on GitHub Pages:
+If you're hosting the site on GitHub Pages using Jekyll:

 {% highlight html %}
 {% raw %}